Canary Wharf: Squares and public areas

-Westferry Circus

 Westferry Circus is on the west side of Canary Wharf.
 It is a garden at ground level, and below is a roundabout allowing traffic to flow through.
 The garden is enclosed by bespoke hand-crafted ornamental railings and entrance gates by artist Giuseppe Lund.
 The area has a long history, dating back to 1812, when the Poplar and Greenwich Roads Company operated a horse ferry between Greenwich and the Isle of Dogs.
 It operated on the West Ferry and East Ferry Roads, which the names survived.
 Westferry Circus was chosen as the name for the roundabout and park by virtue of its proximity to Westferry Road.

-Cabot Square

 Cabot Square is one of the biggest squares at Canary Wharf, with a large fountain at the centre.
 The inner perimeter has additional fountains covered by trees.
 The square has large circular glass ventilation holes to allow gases to escape from the underground car park.
 The square is named after John Cabot and his son Sebastian, who were Italian explorers who settled in England in 1484.

-Churchill Place

 Churchill Place is an area on the east side of Canary Wharf.
 It is named after Winston Churchill.